ipr-cnrs/nftables/README.md

 This role will :
 * Install `nftables` on the system.
 * Generate a default configuration file which include all following files and loaded by systemd unit.
-* Generate input rules file include called by the main configuration file.
+* Generate input and output rules files include called by the main configuration file.
 * Generate vars in a file and sets and maps in another file.
 * Restart `nftables` service.